 This guide is for you if you:

-· your case involves a claim for £25,000 or less, and
+- your case involves a claim for between £10,000 and £25,000, and

 - you are representing yourself (you are a litigant in person) and not eligible to have your case paid for by legal aid, a trade union, or insurance.

 This guide is also for people supporting litigants in person, for example Support Through Court volunteers, Citizens' Advice volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.

 This guide is not for you if you are involved in:

 - a criminal case,

 - a family case (such as an application for a domestic violence injunction or a divorce),